Avoid 'fowl' play with these Thanksgiving cooking tips

-- Unattended cooking was the leading contributing factor to cooking fires and deaths in 2015.
+- Unattended cooking is the leading contributing factor to cooking fires and deaths on Thanksgiving.
 When cooking on the stovetop or in the oven, always stay in the kitchen to keep an eye on the food.

 - If your family includes small children, be sure to keep them at least three feet away from the stove where hot liquids can spill/splash and cause serious burns.
 While you’re at it, turn pot and pan handles inwards to keep hot liquids from getting knocked off the stove and spilled.

 - The same goes for knives.
 Keep sharp objects out of reach of children.